-This is a practical study of other actors' and directors' work.
-Its is assessed through the production of a blog-video, written and photographic evidence are used to show that you have an understanding of how the performing arts work in practice.
+This is a practical study of other actors' or musicians' work.
+You will perform a version of an existing play or piece of music.
+It is assessed through the production of a video blog and performance.
+Written and photographic evidence are used to show that you have an understanding of how the performing arts work in practice.